remixz/messenger-bot/README.md

 #### `bot.setGetStartedButton(payload, [callback])`
 #### `bot.setPersistentMenu(payload, [callback])`

 Sets settings for the Get Started Button / Persistent Menu.
-See the [Thread Settings Reference](https://developers.facebook.com/docs/messenger-platform/thread-settings) `call_to_actions` sections for what to put in the `payload`.
+See the [Messenger Profile Reference](https://developers.facebook.com/docs/messenger-platform/messenger-profile) for what to put in the `payload`.

 #### `bot.removeGetStartedButton([callback])`
 #### `bot.removePersistentMenu([callback])`